Green Bay Packers: What To Expect From Brett Hundley Vs. Ravens [Opinion]

 Hundley Will Throw for 250 Yards

 Green Bay is going to open up their playbook even more this week than they did last week for Hundley.
-He will throw for 250 yards and will once again look like a more than serviceable starter.
-Hundley showed off a strong and accurate arm last week and fans should expect that once again against the Ravens.
+He will throw for 250 yards and will once again look like a more-than-serviceable starter.
+Hundley showed off a strong and accurate arm last week, and fans should expect that once again against the Ravens.

 No Interceptions